Nontrivial absolutely continuous part of anomalous dissipation measures in time: Introduction

 \begin{remark} We highlight the following facts: \begin{itemize} \item We prove \eqref{e:mu-duchon-robert} by showing that up to not relabelled subsequences $v_\nu$ is close to $v_0$ in $L^2((0,1) \times \T^4)$, namely $\| v_{\nu} - v_0 \|_{L^2}^2 \leq \beta$ and the uniform in $\nu>0$ $L^\infty$ bound on $v_\nu$.
 However, the authors do not know if it is true that $v_\nu \to v_0$ in $L^2$ up to not relabelled subsequences. \item If one could show the $L^2 ((0,1) \times \T^4)$ strong convergence of $v_\nu$ to $v_0$ (up to not relabelled subsequences) in the previous theorem, then one would be able to show in the statement that (up to not relabelled subsequences) the following distributional limit holds

 thanks to the uniform in $\nu>0$ $L^\infty$ bound on $v_\nu$, which implies the $L^3$ strong convergence of $v_\nu$ to $v_0$, because all the terms pass into the distributional limit in \eqref{duchon-robert}.
 Unfortunately, the $L^2$ strong convergence is a non-trivial property.
 Observe also that for any $\nu >0$ in our setting $\mathcal{D}[v_\nu] \equiv 0$ because the solution $v_\nu$ is smooth for any $\nu >0$. \item The examples in \cite{BDL22,BCCDLS22} have the strong convergence property of $v_\nu$ to $v_0$ in $L^3$, however their measures $\mu$ defined by \eqref{e:convergence-measure} are concentrated at time $t=1$, therefore the distributional limit in $(0,1) \times \T^3$ \eqref{e:kolmo-duchon-robert} holds, but in this case since we test with compactly supported functions in the time interval $(0,1)$, the limiting Duchon-Robert distribution is such that $\mathcal{D}[v_0] \equiv 0$ in $(0,1) \times \T^3$.
-Notice that we can extend those examples ``in a natural way'' to $(0,2) \times \T^3$, but then the proof in \cite{BDL22,BCCDLS22} of the strong convergence of $v_\nu$ to $v_0$ as $\nu \to 0$ in $L^3$ fails (which does not allow us to conclude the distributional limit \eqref{e:convergence-measure} in a straightforward way). \end{itemize} \end{remark}
+Notice that we can extend those examples ``in a natural way'' to $(0,2) \times \T^3$, but then the proof in \cite{BDL22,BCCDLS22} of the strong convergence of $v_\nu$ to $v_0$ as $\nu \to 0$ in $L^3$ fails (which does not allow us to conclude the distributional limit \eqref{e:convergence-measure} in a straightforward way). { \item After this manuscript, the authors in \cite{JS24} show that any anomalous dissipation measure advected by an autonomous velocity field is absolutely continuous.
+By applying \cite[Proposition 4.3]{JS24} in Step 6 of the proof of Theorem \ref{t_Onsager}, we believe that it can be rigorously justified that $\mu_{T, sing} \equiv 0$. } \end{itemize} \end{remark}

 We remark that the distributional identity \eqref{e:kolmo-duchon-robert} implies that the Duchon-Robert distribution is a measure (under the condition that the vanishing viscosity sequence is a sequence of suitable Leray--Hopf solutions), but this identity is not always satisfied (see Proposition \ref{prop:duchon-anomalous} for an example), proving that in some cases the vanishing viscosity sequence of the $3d$ forced Navier--Stokes equations \eqref{e:NSE} is not a good approximation in $L^p_{t,x}$ (for any $p \in [1, \infty]$) of the $3d$ forced Euler equations (see Corollary \ref{corollary:duchon-anomalous}).
 This discussion motivates the following open problem.